-This technical guide serves as a starting point for the establishment and management of pollinator-friendly native seed plantings at ground-mounted solar photovoltaic arrays.
+This technical guide serves as a starting point for the establishment and management of pollinator-friendly ground cover at ground-mounted solar photovoltaic arrays.
 Best management practices are continuing to evolve as low-impact solar development projects are implemented.
 General information about seed mix development, planting layout, and maintenance is included in this document.
 You will also find resources and contacts for organizations that will help you further develop a project.
-Solar developers are encouraged to work with relevant experts such as their local planning staff, Indiana Department of Natural Resources (IN DNR) wildlife biologists, farm bill biologists, USDA Natural Resource Conservation Service (NRCS) staff, or local seed companies to develop a planting and management plan specifically tailored to their site.
+Solar developers are encouraged to work with relevant experts such as their local planning staff, Indiana Department of Natural Resources (IN DNR) wildlife biologists, farm bill biologists, USDA Natural Resource Conservation Service (NRCS) staff, or local seed companies to develop a vegetation plan specifically tailored to their site.
+This guide is not intended to be prescriptive, as appropriate plan community composition varies from site to site due to site differences (slope, soil, moisture, etc.)